 Special recognition of Be’er-Sheva as the paragon of animal rights & welfare – In 2018, the Israel Knesset’s Animal Rights Coalition chose the City of Be’er-Sheva as the Israeli city best exemplifying animal rights and welfare, and invited Mayor Ruvik Danilovich to speak about the many enacted & functioning pro-animal projects.

-As of 1.1.2018, the Saban Birth and Maternity Center at the Soroka/University Medical Center has once again broken the Israeli national record for annual deliveries, having delivered a total of 17,144 babies in Be’er-Sheva in 2017!
-That’s about 47 babies per day!
-This includes ca.346 pairs of twins and 6 sets of triplets, born in the 25 private birthing suites.
+Still in 7.2022, and since 2017, the Saban Birth and Maternity Center at the Soroka/University Medical Center continues to break the Israeli national record for annual deliveries, over 17,150 babies born each year in Be’er-Sheva!
+That’s between 47-50 babies per day!
+This includes ca.350 pairs of twins and 6-7 sets of triplets, born in the 25 private birthing suites.
 The Soroka Medical Center (founded 1959) is the second largest medical center in Israel that serves 60% of the country.
 Moreover, the Soroka complex is often awarded 5 stars for beauty in the “Beautiful Hospitals in a Beautiful Israel” Contest; a propos, the staff at Soroka claim that natural beauty is both comforting and has a therapeutic effect.

 Also as of 2017, Be’er-Sheva is the foremost leader in engineering studies in Israel, with ca.8,000 engineering students.